Subscribe Here

 Background

-The Netherlands Helsinki Committee was founded in 1987 by Max van der Stoel (Dutch diplomat, Minister of Foreign Affairs and first OSCE High Commissioner on National Minorities), Peter Baehr (professor of human rights at Utrecht University), Arie Bloed (Editor-in-Chief of Security and Human Rights journal), and Pieter van Dijk (member of the Council of State of the Netherlands).
+The Netherlands Helsinki Committee was founded in 1987 by Max van der Stoel (Dutch diplomat, Minister of Foreign Affairs and first OSCE High Commissioner on National Minorities), Peter Baehr (professor of human rights at Utrecht University), Arie Bloed (former Editor-in-Chief of Security and Human Rights journal), and Pieter van Dijk (member of the Council of State of the Netherlands).

 The name of the NHC refers to the Helsinki Final Act of 1975.
 The Final Act was the conclusion of the Conference on Security and Co-operation in Europe, held as the relations between East and West were gradually thawing.
 Soon after the signing of the agreement, civil society groups emerged claiming that human rights should be complied with, one of the principles contained in the Final Act.

-From 1982 to 2007 the International Helsinki Federation was the official umbrella organisation of Helsinki committees in a large number of countries.
+From 1982 to 2007, the International Helsinki Federation was the official umbrella organisation of Helsinki committees in a large number of countries.
 In 2011, a new network was formalised, the Civic Solidarity Platform, of which the NHC became a founding member.

 Publications